1955 Great Plains tornado outbreak

-The 1955 Great Plains tornado outbreak was a deadly tornado outbreak that struck the southern and central U.S Great Plains States on May 25–26, 1955.
-It produced at least 48 tornadoes across seven states, including two F5 tornadoes in Blackwell, Oklahoma and Udall, Kansas that caused most of the casualties.
-The outbreak killed 102 people while injuring hundreds more.
-Unusual electromagnetic activity was observed, including St. Elmo's fire.
+The 1955 Great Plains tornado outbreak was a deadly tornado outbreak that struck the southern and central U.S Great Plains States during the afternoon and evening hours of May 25–26, 1955.
+At least 48 tornadoes touched down across seven states, including a deadly F4 tornado near Aberdeen, Texas; a destructive F5 tornado at Blackwell, Oklahoma; and an even deadlier F5 tornado at Udall, Kansas.
+In total, the outbreak killed 102 people and caused at least 554 injuries; all of the deaths and the majority of the injuries were caused by the three violent tornadoes.
+Unusual electromagnetic activity, including St. Elmo's fire, was observed during the event, especially from the Blackwell tornado.